-Adjusted EBITDA increased year-over-year in line with our revenue growth, representing approximately 8% of our total revenues for fiscal 2023 and fiscal 2022.
-We use Adjusted EBITDA (Earnings Before Interest, Tax and Depreciation and Amortization) to manage our business, evaluate our performance and make planning decisions.
+Adjusted EBITDA increased year-over-year in line with our revenue growth, representing approximately 8% of our total revenues for fiscal 2024 and fiscal 2023.
+We use Adjusted EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) to manage our business, evaluate our performance and make planning decisions.
 We consider this metric to be a useful measure of our operating performance, because it contains adjustments for unusual events or factors that do not directly affect what management considers being the core operating performance, and are used by our management for that purpose.
 We also believe this measure enables us to better evaluate our performance by facilitating a meaningful comparison of our core operating results in a given period to those in prior and future periods.
 Investors often use similar measures to evaluate the operating performance with competitors.
-Adjusted EBITDA represents net income before interest and other income, income taxes, depreciation and amortization of capital expenditures, amortization of acquired intangible assets and other acquisition-related costs, facilities consolidation charges, and stock-based compensation and related taxes.
+Adjusted EBITDA represents net income before interest and other income, income taxes, depreciation and amortization of capital expenditures, amortization of intangible assets, acquisition-related costs, certain litigation settlement costs, restructuring costs, non-recurring gains, and stock-based compensation expense and related taxes.
 See "Non-GAAP Financial Measures" below for additional information.